Ibexoft/ibex-wallet/README.md

-# ibexpenses
+# Ibexpenses
-Manage your personal and family expenses with ease
+Manage your personal finances and family expenses with ease.